-When we decided to visit Marseille, we didn’t know it was a city with such an ancient history.
-It is what struck me the most when I started reading about this city, Marseille is more than 2600 years old!
+When we decided to visit Marseille, we didn’t know it was a city with such ancient history.
+Marseille is more than 2600 years old!

-Our trip to Marseille is part of the southern road trip of France.
-Although you can also make a weekend getaway by plane.
+Our trip to Marseille was part of our southern road trip of France, but you can also make it a weekend getaway by plane.

 The fish market

-You have to start early in the morning, to make the most of the day.
-So by 09:00 we were already having breakfast and starting our tour.
+You have to start early in the morning to make the most out of the day.
+So by 09:00, we were already having breakfast and starting our tour.

 Marseille’s Old Port

-Going down again towards the old port on the right bank or the north bank we head to the Town Hall Square.
+We head to the Town Hall Square, going down again towards the old port on the right bank or the north bank.

-This shore you’re walking along is the north bank and this is where the city was founded in 600 BC by the Greeks.
-On your right you will find the Town Hall Square.
-In front of the Town Hall Square you can take the ferry that crosses from one shore to the other.
-The journey is very short and before it was free, now it has a cost of 0.50 euros.
+In front of Town Hall Square, you can take the ferry crossing from one shore to the other.
+The journey is very short and once it was free, but now it has a cost of 0.50 euros.

 Le Panier in Marseille

-It is a very entertaining walk in which there will also be room for charming alleys, antiques, of course, and some other painter we were able to “hunt” in full creative act in his studio.
+It is a very entertaining walk in which there will also be room for charming alleys, antiques, of course, and some other painter who we were able to “spy” in the full creative act in his studio.
 Without a doubt, totally recommendable.

-We return to the Town Hall Square to take the ferry and cross to the other side of the old port, and we find a different Marseille.
+We returned to the Town Hall Square to take the ferry and cross to the other side of the old port, and we found a different Marseille.

 Marseille Soap Museum and Factory